Freedom of information

 If the information is environmental, we will respond according to the Environmental Information Regulations 2004.
 You do not have to know whether the information you want is covered by the Environmental Information Regulations or the FOI Act.
 When you make a request, we will decide which law applies.

 If the information is your own personal data, then you should make a subject access request under the Data Protection Act 1998, and not under the FOI Act.
 See below for how to make Data Protection Act requests.
+Read the 'how do I make a request for information held about me?' section for more information.

 What information must I include in my request?